 And though Jon’s never exactly been the therapy sort, I know he’d done his own talking, and listening – whether to friends or his parents or his pastor – and had his own Come to Jesus moment, just like me.

-So we chose another path.
+But while we both had done plenty of self-discovery and hard work on our own, together we found ourselves taking a different path.
 Though we didn’t verbalize it at the time, it soon became clear that our road to relationship recovery was built on a kind of radical, no-holds-barred forgiveness.

 Radical forgiveness meant wiping the slate clean.
 It meant knocking down all shaky foundations and re-building.
 It was a sort of collective, affected amnesia about all the awful things we’d said and done in the fallout of our breakup.
 And because we had been divorced, and because divorce makes people do all kinds of crazy things, there was plenty to forgive and forget.